juju/docs/src/en/developer-layers.md

 Enter the concept of building charms from layers.
-Layers let you build on the work of other charmers, whether that work is in the form of other charms that you can extend and modify, interfaces that are already built for you and know how to communicate with a remote service and let you know when that service is ready and what it provides for you, or partial base layers that make managing dependencies much easier.
+Layers let you build on the work of other charmers, whether that work is in the form of other charms that you can extend and modify, interfaces that are already built for you and know how to communicate with a remote application and let you know when that application is ready and what it provides for you, or partial base layers that make managing dependencies much easier.
 And it does this in a consistent, repeatable, and audit-able way.

 # What are layers?